Paul Menard: Yates Racing/Richard Petty Motorsports (2009–2010)

 For the 2009 season, Menard moved over to the No. 98 Ford Fusion operated by Yates Racing.
 Menard showed limited improvement in 2009, running in the top 10 many times, only to later have problems.
-For example, he crashed at Las Vegas Motor Speedway while running very well, and was involved in a wreck with only 40 laps to go, while running 7th.
-These issues lead to the team being in danger of falling out of the top 35 in points standings for much of the year.
-Menard's best finishes included two 13th-place finishes in the Aarons 499 at Talladega Superspeedway as well as the Samsung 500 at Texas Motor Speedway, and a 15th-place finish in the Southern 500.
-At the second Dover race, Menard started 10th and ran in the top 10 for most of the day, only to find his car tighten up near the end of the race and come home 19th.
-At the end of the 2009 NASCAR Sprint Cup Series, Menard was the only driver to not score a top 10 finish who ran all of the races.
+For example, he crashed at Las Vegas Motor Speedway while running very well, and was involved in a wreck with only forty laps to go, while running seventh.
+These issues lead to the team being in danger of falling out of the top-35 in points standings for much of the year.
+Menard's best finishes included two thirteenth place finishes in the Aarons 499 at Talladega Superspeedway as well as the Samsung 500 at Texas Motor Speedway, and a fifteenth place finish in the Southern 500.
+At the second Dover race, Menard started tenth and ran in the top-ten for most of the day, only to find his car tighten up near the end of the race and come home 19th.
+At the end of the 2009 NASCAR Sprint Cup Series, Menard was the only driver to not score a top-ten finish who ran all of the races.
 Menard ended up finishing 31st in the final point standings.

 For the 2010 season, his No. 98 team moved over to Richard Petty Motorsports, due to its merger with Yates Racing.
-In his first start with RPM he finished 13th in the 2010 Daytona 500.
-He then went on to have Top 20s at Las Vegas and Fontana.
-The following race at Atlanta Motor Speedway Menard posted his second highest career Cup series finish with a fifth place showing followed by a few more top 20s.
-After that, he fell from the Top 12 in points.
-At Charlotte, he finished eighth after running in the top 10 all race long.
-Menard also posted another top 10 in the circuit's 19th race at Chicagoland Speedway.
-At Dover International Speedway in September he ended up with a 7th-place finish.
+In his first start with RPM he finished thirteenth in the 2010 Daytona 500.
+He then went on to have top-twenties at Las Vegas and Fontana.
+The following race at Atlanta Motor Speedway Menard posted his second highest career Cup series finish with a fifth place showing followed by a few more top-twenties.
+After that, he fell from the top-twelve in points.
+At Charlotte, he finished eighth after running in the top-ten all race long.
+Menard also posted another top-ten in the circuit's nineteenth race at Chicagoland Speedway.
+At Dover International Speedway in September, he ended up with a seventh place finish.
 The following week he started from the second position at Kansas.
 While most publications rated him around 30th in the 2010 preseason, he finished 23rd in points.

 In early 2010, Menard drove in the No. 90 Daytona Prototype for Spirit of Daytona Racing in the Rolex 24 hours at Daytona International Speedway.
-In 2010 he came close to winning the Nationwide Series race at Road America in his hometown of Wisconsin.
-Menard was running 7th when he was spun out on the final lap by road course specialist Tony Ave.
+In 2010, he came close to winning the Nationwide Series race at Road America in his hometown of Wisconsin.
+Menard was running seventh when he was spun out on the final lap by road course specialist Tony Ave.
 It appeared that Menard was to blame, but footage captured by a fan showed that Owen Kelly was at fault.